 Kanarraville Falls is a popular slot canyon hike in southern Utah.
-As of 2018, the hike required a fee of $12/person.
+The hike requires a fee of $12/person.
 In our opinion, the fee is worth doing this hike at least once, because it is a beautiful and unique experience.
 It is one of our most memorable adventures in Utah.

 - Rating: Moderate

 - Distance: 4.4 miles RT